Will Texas Develop the 1st Chagas Vaccine?

 The Pan American Health Organization (PAHO) issued a new guide for the diagnosis and treatment of Chagas disease for 2019.

-These PAHO Chagas recommendations for diagnostic and treatment recommendations for adult and pediatric patients, include infections with Trypanosoma cruzi, a protozoan agent of a systemic parasitosis.
+These PAHO Chagas diagnostic and treatment recommendations for adult and pediatric patients, include infections with Trypanosoma cruzi, a protozoan agent of a systemic parasitosis.

 This PAHO guide concerns individuals with:

 - suspected Chagas disease

 This is important information since Chagas is an expanding health risk in the Americas, such as:

 - Chagas disease is endemic in 21 countries in the Americas, and affects approximately 6 million people,

 - In the Americas, Chagas disease show an annual incidence of 30,000 new cases average, 14,000 deaths per year, and 8,000 newborns become infected during gestation, and,